wingify/wingify.github.io/_posts/2013-09-2-scaling-with-queues.markdown

 opensourced for the hacker [community](https://groups.google.com/forum/?fromgroups#!forum/openresty-en).

 Later, after I rewrote the Lua code using this library and ran a [loader.io](http://loader.io) load test.
-It failed this model due to very low throughtput.
-For us, the STOMP protocol and slow RabbitMQ STOMP adapter were performance bottlenecks.
+It failed this model due to very [low throughtput](http://ldr.io/154Xf1h), the test was performed on a small 1G DigitalOcean instance for both models.
+For us, the STOMP protocol
+and slow RabbitMQ STOMP adapter were performance bottlenecks.
 RabbitMQ was not as fast as Redis, so we decided to keep it and work on the second model.
 For our requirements, we wrote a proof-of-concept Redis to RabbitMQ transport